 L'Oreal video ad deployed and managed via SmartDreamers platform.

 Implementing your recruitment marketing strategy gets infinitely easier when you can automate your efforts in tandem with the earlier points.
-Everything from candidate attraction, resume evaluation and sorting, to conversion and nurturing can be automated through data-driven software.
+Everything from candidate attraction, resume evaluation, and sorting, to conversion and nurturing can be automated through data-driven software.
 This software can manage budgets, collect and organize data, offer scalable RPA and API integrations, and more, giving you the time to focus your efforts where they’re needed.
-While you can be mindful of where you place your recruitment advertising and do everything else right, you still may have a lot of irrelevant applications come your way.
-Automation takes the onus off of you and your HR teams to sort, and evaluates, and approves only the candidates you want.
+While you can be mindful of where you place your recruitment advertising and do everything else right, you still may have a lot of irrelevant applications coming your way.
+Automation takes the onus off of you and your HR teams to sort, evaluate, and approves only the candidates you want.

 Most job postings are a one-way flow of information, with very little feedback.
 You place a job advertisement on a job board or a “work for us” page and based on the replies, you gauge interest in the position, hopefully, conduct relevant interviews, and walk away with a hire.
 But that’s becoming an outmoded model of thinking.
 Today, you need data to find the right candidates for the job on the right platforms.
 Without monitoring data, you can’t know if you’re really optimizing your recruitment marketing.
 SmartDreamers can help you to take your data and insights to the next level.
 Our program makes advertising jobs and talent acquisition as hassle-free as possible by automating your social media posts, managing your vacant position postings, importing CVs, and helping you nurture leads.
 We monitor a variety of metrics in order to show how long-term campaigns are performing and how to improve them.
 The more data we can track, the better the quality of your new hires will be.